Who is the guidance for?

-What is the difference between an Academic Visitor and a Visiting Lecturer?
+What is the difference between an Academic Visitor and a Professional Expert?

 An Academic Visitor is non-EEA national who is highly qualified in their own field of expertise and currently works in that field at an institution overseas.
 This effectively means they must be employed overseas in a teaching or research role.
 There should be no remuneration from the University.

-A Visiting Lecturer is a UK or EEA national that is engaged by the University to undertake a one-off or series of lectures (max 3 per year) and will be remunerated for this.
+A Professional Expert is a UK or EEA national that is engaged by the University to undertake a one-off or series of lectures (max 3 per year) and will be remunerated for this.

 When is a visitor visa not the correct visa?